jarun/nnn/README.md

 To quit `nnn` and switch to the directory last opened follow the instructions below.

 Pick the appropriate file for your shell from [`scripts/quitcd`](scripts/quitcd) and add the contents to your shell's rc file.
 You'll need to spawn a new shell for the change to take effect.
 You should start `nnn` as `n` (or modify the function name to something else).
+To change directory on quit press `Q` or `^G` while exiting.

 As you might notice, `nnn` uses the environment variable `NNN_TMPFILE` to write the last visited directory path.
 You can change it.